AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/home/experience.md

   * Worked with Amazon Search User Experience
   * Used natural language processing to analyze user's queries and search history
   * Developed an innovative model for recommendation
-  * Expected annual sales in US grow by 101.7 million dollars."""
+  * Expected annual sales in US grow by 101.7 million dollars.
+  """

 +++